- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

 And back to the emotive ad hominem once again.
 With all of the information provided in the article and all of the links to supporting information, the article is an opinion piece?

 Opinions are nothing more than conclusions, each based upon data points or discrete facts.
 One cannot magically eliminate contrary views by calling them opinions.
 When a doctor or lawyer provide their analysis of a patient or a case, what do we call that?
 That is right, a medical or legal opinion.
 But we do not seek to undermine their conclusions by calling them “just opinions.”
 The credibility of opinions come from the evidence presented and the domain expertise of the presenter.
 We have a great deal of HANA research.
-In fact, we have research that neither Bärbel Winkler or anyone Bärbel Winkler has included in her article can even understand (at least if we measure the responses to the article).
+We have research that neither Bärbel Winkler or anyone Bärbel Winkler has included in her article can even understand (at least if we measure the responses to the article).
 If Bärbel Winkler in barely able to understand anything about HANA, how is she in a good position to say the research is not substantial?

 Does the Brightwork Article Make Outrageous Claims?